btmorr/leifdb/README.md

 2020-06-04T07:40:16-04:00 DBG Received append request: term:105 leaderId:"192.168.1.21:16991" prevLogIndex:1 prevLogTerm:97 leaderCommit:1
 ```

 Determine which ports correspond to the leader (let's say it's the one with an HTTP service bound to port 8080), then you can issue writes to the leader node, followed by reads to any node.
-See [#database-requests] for writing read/write requests.
+See [Database requests](#database-requests) for writing read/write requests.

 ## Endpoints